-Challenge number Detail of challenge 1 Attendance of disadvantaged students is less than that of peers, the last national average for FSM students reported in 2018- 2019 was 90.8%.
-This is in comparison to our disadvantaged attendance figure of 91.1% Although higher than national average, it is below that of non- disadvantaged peers.
+Challenge number Detail of challenge 1 Attendance of disadvantaged students is less than that of peers.
+Our disadvantaged attendance figure from last year is 88.07% Although higher than national average from previous years, it is below that of non-disadvantaged peers and not in line with our ambition for our students.
 Our in-school evidence shows us that poor attendance directly correlates with negative progress and attainment.
-Analysis of last year's outcomes demonstrates that 78% students with 95% attendance or more achieved grade 4 or above in Maths and English.
-This is in comparison to only 40% of students achieving the same grades with 90% attendance.
 2 Attainment of disadvantaged students in basics (English & Maths) is less than that of their peers.
-The impact of Covid 19 has created a further risk to disadvantaged students falling further behind their peers.
-As evident in our Covid 19 catch up plan seen here.
-Every effort was made to ensure the gap between these learners did not widen.
-However, there were factors beyond our control.
-This academic year it is a whole school priority to ensure teaching, curriculum, intervention and wider support enables these students to still achieve their highest potential.
+This academic year it continues to be a whole school priority to ensure teaching, curriculum, and wider support enables these students to still achieve their highest potential.
 3 Positive progress for disadvantaged students in Y11.
 There continues to be a gap between disadvantaged students and their peers regarding progress.
-The last two year have seen positive progress for disadvantaged students; we want to maintain this and close the gap.
+The last two years have seen positive progress for disadvantaged students; we want to maintain this and close the gap.
 4 SEND and PP eligible students to perform in line with peers across all year groups.
 This academic year will be focused on streamlining the intervention support given to students with SEND and who are eligible for pupil premium funding.
 Regular review of progress, curriculum and intervention to be monitored each half term and informed by mid-year and end of year assessments at KS3.

 5 Catch up of students in KS3 with a focus on Maths and English.
 Our EOY KS3 data demonstrates there are specific year group foci for intervention this academic year including Y8 Maths as a whole and students with high prior attainment in each KS3 year group.